ArchExalt/credential-manager-kotlin/README.md

     }
 ```
 # What to do in case you forgot your key/keystore passwords?
-In case [original guide](https://support.google.com/googleplay/android-developer/answer/9842756) was quite hard for you to master, feel free to follow these steps:
+In case [original guide](https://support.google.com/googleplay/android-developer/answer/9842756) was quite confusing for you, follow these steps:
 1. Go to Google Console, select "change signing key" and then "from Java storage".
-Be careful, you gotta use two different key aliases from your keystore, key1 and key2.
+Be careful, you gotta use ***two different key aliases*** from your keystore, for example, key1 and key2.
-2. Install newest [JDK](https://jdk.java.net/22/) and open the folder with your JDK in PowerShell.
+2. Install newest [JDK](https://jdk.java.net/22/), open PowerShell and change the directory.
 For example:
 ```
 cd E:\Java\jdk-22.0.1\bin
 ```
 3. Download the public key and PEPK tool under "from Java storage" option (steps 1 and 2).
-4. Use the following command to encrypt your private key (step 3).
-ATTENTION!
-YOU'LL USE KEY #1 (key1) TO ENCRYPT THE PUBLIC KEY.
+4. Use the following command to encrypt your private key (step 3). ***ATTENTION!
+YOU'LL USE KEY #1 (key1) TO ENCRYPT THE PUBLIC KEY.***
 ```
 .\java -jar "E:\path\to\pepk.jar" --keystore="E:\path\to\keystore.jks" --alias=key1 --output="E:\path\to\output.zip" --include-cert --rsa-aes-encryption --encryption-key-path="E:\path\to\encryption_public_key.pem"
 ```
 Once finished, upload created zip archive.

-5. Create a new key alias (key2) during RELEASE bundle build.
-Use the following command to create an upload key certificate.
-ATTENTION!
-YOU'LL USE KEY #2 HERE.
+5. Create a new key alias (key2) under "build signed bundle/apk" option.
+Use the following command to create an upload key certificate. ***ATTENTION!
+YOU'LL USE KEY #2 HERE.***
 ```
 .\keytool -export -rfc -keystore "E:\path\to\keystore.jks" -alias key2 -file "E:\path\to\upload_certificate.pem"
 ```
 Once finished, upload created certificate.

+6. Make sure you don't forget key/keystore passwords anymore, so use a password manager.

 ***MAJOR WARNING, ONCE AGAIN: YOU'LL USE KEY #1 TO ENCRYPT PRIVATE KEY AND KEY #2 AS AN UPLOAD KEY.
 YOU'LL ALSO USE KEY #2 IN SIGNINGCONFIG.
-ONCE YOU CHANGE KEY ALIAS, SHA1 AND SHA256 WILL ALSO CHANGE, SO ADD FINGERPRINTS TO FIREBASE CONFIGURATION ONLY AFTER COMPLETING ALL THE PREVIOUS STEPS.***
+ONCE YOU CHANGE KEY ALIAS, SHA1 AND SHA256 FINGERPRINTS ALSO WILL BE CHANGED, SO ADD BOTH OF THEM TO FIREBASE CONFIGURATION ONLY AFTER COMPLETING ALL THE PREVIOUS STEPS.***

 ---
 ### If these pieces of advice were helpful for you, please share this repo with other devs who may also encountered the same problem.
 Would appreciate a [humble donation](https://buymeacoffee.com/archexalt) :)